 - Teach a Class and charge a fee in addition to supplies – Cooking, Knitting, Wreath Making, Flower Arrangement, etc. (This can be an online class, in your home, or a community space like a church, library, etc. with permission.)

-- Sell Your Home Grown Vegetables – Sell directly from your home, yard sale or bring to your group events.
+- Sell Your Home-Grown Vegetables – Sell directly from your home, yard sale, or bring to your group events.

 - Sell Plants: Start from seeds, graftings, or bulbs.
 Dig up perennials from your yard and pot.
 Sell them at your garage sale, online, or group events

-- Cooking – Meal Prep – Full dinners for shut-ins, soups, homemade pizza for neighbors and friends.
+- Cooking – Meal Prep – Full dinners for shut-ins, soups, and homemade pizza for neighbors and friends.
 Advertise on social media.